 46. The Biggest Loser Challenge

 The people over at Corporate Fitness League offer a step-by-step plan on how throwing a successful Biggest Loser Challenge at your office.
 Check it out here.

-Encourage healthier lifestyles with impromptu contests.
+Encourage healthier lifestyles with impromptu contests and other business giveaways.
 Who brought the healthiest lunch or who can do the most pushups?

 The benefits of napping include improved creativity, productivity, and memory.
 Put a comfortable recliner in an unused room in your office to create a “nap room”.